AdedamolaXL/GameFi-Tokeniazation-Design/README.md

 # AILand_Tokenization

+##OVERVIEW
+This tokenziation model is loosely based on AILand ( as designed by agwisniewska).
+Set in a alternate year 2022 where futuristic AI-driven cars are active.
+Players undergo missions with the purpose of helping habitants of AILand to navigate their daily life by transporting them or their deliveries to their desired destinantion.

+This paper will focus on the design of a dual-token system connected with the numeric design of the game, with the aim of monetization which provides monetary and non-monetary benefits to gamers, investors, governors and developers as well.

+## UNDERSTANDING THE PROBLEMS
+1. The relationship between the token model and the numeric design.
+2. The distribution of the token
+3. The DAO governance

+### Numeric Design vs Token Model
+The numeric design will be the basis of the token model.
+The NEV-CAR is the central resource in this game.
+The player levels up when the car completes the mission.
+To complete the mission the player needs to get to the destination in time.
+Once the mission is completed the player is paid in in-game token (AUT).

+Calculations.

+Fee = Distance x Complexity of Mission.
+Distance (m).
+Minimum distance is 100m.
+LVL1 = 100m
+L2 = 300m
+L3 = 600m
+L4 = 1000m
+L5 = 1500m
+L6 = 2100m

+Complexity is how hard the mission, there are 10 acts of complexitites for each level.
+Thus, Fee = 100 x 2/10 = 20 AUT

+Hence the highest amount a player can earn at the highest level is 2100 AUT.

+For each mission, the distance generated will be random

+100m = 1min
+1/10 = x1

+Speed =

+Acceleration

+Money Sinks.

+Electric Charging => 1000mH = 100% = 10mins driving time = 5 AUT.
+Solar panels (only accessible after L3) = unlimited driving time =

+Repairs = Hits x Fragility = 2 x 8 = 16 AUT.

+Upgrades =
+Motor = Top Speed =
+Reducer, Wheels = Acceleration
+Nitro, ECU = Nitro
+Battery, Charger = Power

+Unit Price x Class = 10 x 4 = 40 AUT.

+Ratings

 ## REQUIREMENTS
 * Provide a new token model and numerical settings for your chosen robo-vehicle (NEV) customization game design plan.
 * Design a token distribution mechanism for it, and must combine it with the Creator Economy.
 * Design a GameFi model that can combine with the governance of DAO.

+### 1. TOKEN MODEL x NUMERICAL SETTINGS
+The token economic model within the GameFi ecosystem involves the tokenization of the in-game currency for exchange of resources and source real-money revvenue.
+Coupled with the numerical setting, tokens may be used to buy and convert resources as well as serves as the basis of the governance system.

+For AILand, using a dual token system - of utility(AIL) and governance token(SAIL).

+Numeric system -
+resources you pay for - charging, upgrades, cars, repairs. points you win - ratings, clean body, passengers/day, beat competition.

+Inflationary model, no cap.

 ## SKETCH-IDEAS
 * Token model